0xSpaceShard/starknet-devnet/README.md

 cargo run -- --state-archive-capacity CAPACITY
 ```

-This functionality affects below JSON-RPC endpoints, if they are executed with a specified `block_id`:
+This functionality affects below JSON-RPC endpoints, if they are executed with a specified `block_id` as hash or number:
 ```
 starknet_call
 starknet_estimateMessageFee